geofflamrock/westpac-au-scraper/README.md

-# westpac-puppeteer
+# westpac-au-scraper

-A set of functions for interacting with Westpac Online Banking using puppeteer
+A set of functions for interacting with Westpac Australia Online Banking using puppeteer